-- Microbial Contaminant Testing.
-Harvest Batches of Retail Marijuana and Production Batches of Water, Heat/Pressure-, or Food-Based Retail Marijuana Concentrate and Retail Marijuana Product must be tested for microbial contamination by a Retail Marijuana Testing Facility at the frequency established by Paragraphs (A) and (B) fo this Rule.
-The microbial contamination test must include, but need not be limited to, testing to determine the presence of Salmonella sp. and shiga-toxin producing Escherichia coli., and the amount of total yeast and mold. - 2.
+- 1. Microbial Contaminant Testing.
+Harvest Batches of Retail Marijuana and Production Batches of Water, Heat/Pressure-, or Food-Based Retail Marijuana Concentrate, and Retail Marijuana Product, and Audited Product must be tested for microbial contamination by a Retail Marijuana Testing Facility at the frequency established by Paragraphs (A) and (B) foof this Rule.
+The microbial contamination test must include, but need not be limited to, testing to determine the presence of and amounts present of microbial contaminants listed in Rule R 712(E)(1)Salmonella sp. and shiga-toxin producing Escherichia coli., and the amount of total yeast and mold. - 2.
 Repealed - 3.
 Repealed. - 4.
 Residual Solvent Contaminant Testing.
-Production Batches of Solvent-Based Retail Marijuana Concentrate produced by a Retail Marijuana Products Manufacturing Facility must be tested by a Retail Marijuana Testing Facility for residual solvent contamination at the frequency established by Paragraphs (A) and (B) of this Rule.
-The residual solvent contamination test must include, but need not be limited to, testing to determine the presence of, and amounts present of acetone,, butane, ethanol, heptanes, isopropyl alcohol, propane, benzene, toluene, pentane, hexane, and total xylenes (m, p, o - xylenes).

-Note: These solvents are not approved for use.
-Testing is required for these solvents due to their possible presence in the solvents approved for use per Rule R 605.

-- 5. Mycotoxin Contaminant Testing.
+Production Batches of Solvent-Based Retail Marijuana Concentrate and Audited Product that contains any Solvent-Based Retail Marijuana Concentrate produced by a Retail Marijuana Products Manufacturing Facility must be tested by a Retail Marijuana Testing Facility for residual solvent contamination at the frequency established by Paragraphs (A) and (B) of this Rule.
+The residual solvent contamination test must include, but need not be limited to, testing to determine the presence of, and amounts present of acetone,, butane, ethanol, heptanes, isopropyl alcohol, propane, benzene, toluene, pentane, hexane, and total xylenes (m, p, o xylenes). - Note: These solvents are not approved for use.
+Testing is required for these solvents due to their possible presence in the solvents approved for use per Rule R 605. - Mycotoxin Contaminant Testing.
 As part of Remediation, each Production Batch of Solvent-Based Retail Marijuana Concentrate produced by a Retail Marijuana Products Manufacturing Facility from Retail Marijuana that failed microbial contaminant testing produced must be tested by a Retail Marijuana Testing Facility for mycotoxin contamination.
 The mycotoxin contaminant test must include, but need not be limited to, testing to determine the presence of, and amounts present of, aflatoxins (B1, B2, G1, and G2) and ochratoxin A. This is in addition to all other contaminant testing required by this Paragraph (C). - 6.
 Pesticide Contaminant Testing.
 Harvest Batches of Retail Marijuana must be tested for Pesticide contamination by a Retail Marijuana Testing Facility at the frequency established by this Rule R 1501(A) and (B).
-The Pesticide contamination test must include, but need not be limited to, testing to determine the presence of, and amounts present of, the Pesticides listed in Rule R 712(E)(5).
+The Pesticide contamination test must include, but need not be limited to, testing to determine the presence of, and amounts present of, the Pesticides listed in Rule R 712(E)(5). - 7.
+Metals Contaminant Testing.
+Each Harvest Batch and Production Batch of Retail at the frequency established in paragraphs (A) and (B) of this Rule.
+The metals contamination test must include, but need not be limited to, testing to determine the presence of, and amounts present of, arsenic, cadmium, lead, and mercury.